EpiCoder: Encompassing Diversity and Complexity in Code Generation: Related Work

 \subsection{Code LLMs}

-Following the success of general LLMs such as GPT-3~\citep{brown2020language} and PaLM~\citep{chowdhery2023palm} in both academia and industry, models like CodeX~\citep{chen2021evaluating} have catalyzed a new surge of research in code intelligence.
-The applications of code intelligence have expanded beyond mere code-related tasks to encompass broader real-world scenarios~\cite{zhu2024deepseek}.
-Currently, code LLMs are typically developed through continual pre-training~\citep{roziere2023code} and supervised fine-tuning~\citep{yu2023wavecoder} based on general LLMs, leveraging either unannotated code corpora or high-quality labeled datasets.
-These methodologies conserve resources compared to training LLMs from scratch and enhances performance in downstream tasks.
+Following the success of general LLMs~\citep{brown2020language, chowdhery2023palm} , models like CodeX~\citep{chen2021evaluating} have catalyzed a new surge of research in code intelligence~\citep{sun2024survey}.
+The applications of code intelligence have gradually encompass broader real-world scenarios~\cite{wang2023code,zhu2024deepseek,shao2025unigencoder}. ~\citet{li2024rewriting} explore the use of LLMs for rewriting code to enhance code search performance, while ~\citet{koziolek2024llm} propose a retrieval-augmented method for controlled code generation.
+Currently, code LLMs are typically developed through continual pre-training~\citep{roziere2023code} and supervised fine-tuning~\citep{yu2023wavecoder} based on general LLMs.
 Given that general LLMs have already extensively utilized real-world data during their pre-training phases, the construction of data for post-training stages remains a critical issue that requires urgent attention~\citep{ding2024data}.